JoonasKulmala/Linux-Server-course/Week 2/README.md

  ```
 ![Grip](Resources/grip.png)

 I instantly fell in love with this tool!
-A bad habit of mine is making constant mini-pushes in order to fix minor typos or preview the changes, and now I won't have to `git commit` for each little change.
+A bad habit of mine is making constant mini-pushes in order to fix minor typos or preview the changes.

 #### Pip